 LAMAR STATE COLLEGE-PORT ARTHUR Network and Server Management, August 2017 Issues, recommendations, and management action plans for this audit are actively being addressed.
 The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
 There are 2 audit recommendations outstanding from this audit.
-The status for these items are as follows: ○ One recommendation: ○ Progress ○ One recommendation: ○ One recommendation: ○ One recommendation: ○ One recommendation:
+The status for these items are as follows: One recommendation: In Progress One recommendation: Verification of Implementation in Progress

-LAMAR UNIVERSITY IT Physical Environment, October 2012 Issues, recommendations, and management action plans for this audit are actively being addressed.
-The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139). İ There is 1 audit recommendation outstanding from this audit.
-The status for this item is "In Progress".
-Lamar Percussion Society, July 2017 Evaluate the actual purpose for which the LPS has served in benefiting the student membership to determine how and if this organization should continue.
+LAMAR UNIVERSITY IT Physical Environment, October 2012 this audit are actively being addressed.
+The details are not pre etwork security or to the design, operation, or defense of a con There is 1 audit recommendation outstanding from this audit.
+The status for this item is " In Progress ".
+Lamar Percussion Society, July 2017 The Division of Student Engagement Office of Student Organization Services (Student Organization Services) should: • Evaluate the actual purpose for which the LPS has served in benefiting the student membership to determine how and if this organization should continue.
 LPS constitution has been revised and adopted on April 2018.
-Implemented Ensure that current officers of the LPS have the appropriate training and understanding of financial controls and processes.
-The Office of Student Organization Services completed and implemented a new Registered Student Organization (RSO) Fiscal Handbook and held training sessions for both student organization leaders and advisors.
-Implemented Educate the LPS officers who withdraw cash on safety issues involved in carrying large amounts of cash and documentation supporting withdrawals and redeposit of funds.
-In addition, Student Organization Services should encourage the use of an on-campus account with the University rather than an off-campus account.
-Finance management and Student Engagement management have agreed that student organizations will be instructed that all funds will be deposited with Lamar University as agency funds.
-Student Engagement has instructed organizations and has adopted and implemented procedures to support this activity through Implemented Survey other student organizations to determine whether others use off-campus bank accounts and inquire into the financial controls.
+Implemented • Ensure that current officers of the LPS have the appropriate training and understanding of financial controls and processes. • The Office of Student Organization Services completed and implemented a new Registered Student Organization (RSO) Fiscal Handbook and held training sessions for both student organization leaders and advisors.
+Implemented • Educate the LPS officers who withdraw cash on safety issues involved in carrying large amounts of cash and documentation supporting withdrawals and redeposit of funds.
+In addition, Student Organization Services should encourage the use of an on-campus account with the University rather than an off-campus account. • Finance management and Student Engagement management have agreed that student organizations will be instructed that all funds will be deposited with Lamar University as agency funds.
+Student Engagement has instructed organizations and has adopted and implemented procedures to support this activity through the DOO Finerel Meeting and Engagement and Engagement Implemented Survey other student organizations to determine whether others use off-campus bank accounts and inquire into the financial controls.
 The inquiry should the RSO Fiscal Handbook, Request to Use Funds Form, and an internal Cardinal Purch procedure.